Off-Campus and Commuter Curriculum

 Each student will be able to:

-- Examine different safety entities throughout Ohio State and the Columbus community
+• Identify safety entities and initiatives throughout Ohio State and the Columbus community

-- Display behaviors that positively impact their communities
+• Display behaviors that positively impact one’s communities

-- Identify ways to reduce risk to support their wellbeing
+• Understand ways to reduce risk to support one’s wellbeing